launchableinc/cli/docs/resources/integrations.md

 * [Nose](https://nose.readthedocs.io/en/latest/index.html)
 * [Robot](https://robotframework.org/)

-And if you aren't using any of those, the CLI also provides a generic "file-based" interface.
+And if you aren't using any of those, the CLI also provides a [generic "file-based" integration](integrations/file.md).

-See [Recording test results](../training-a-model/recording-test-results.md) and [Subsetting tests](../optimizing-test-execution/subsetting-tests.md#subsetting-tests) for instructions specific to each tool.

 {% hint style="info" %}
 Using a tool not listed here?
 [Let us know.](mailto:support@launchableinc.com)